 Full verification of metadata means that the ECU checks that the Targets metadata about images from the Director repository matches the Targets metadata about the same images from the Image repository.
 This provides resilience to a key compromise in the system.

-Full verification MAY be performed by either Primary or Secondary ECUs.
+Full verification MUST be performed by Primary ECUs and SHOULD be performed by Secondary ECUs.
 In the following instructions, whenever an ECU is directed to download metadata, it applies only to Primary ECUs.